Driving with a suspended license in Florida is a serious criminal offense that extends far beyond a moving violation or traffic tickets.

 - Lacking Proper Auto Insurance

 Should you have your license suspended, you will have to surrender your license to the Florida DMV.
 Any delay in surrendering your license could result in an extended period of suspension.
-The suspension can begin immediately or DMV may give you notice of a date in the future when your suspension will become effective.
-If you have an effective suspension, you will have to jump through plenty of hoops to reinstate your license.
+The suspension or revocation can begin immediately or DMV may give you notice of a date in the future when your suspension will become effective.
+If you have an effective suspension, you will have to jump through plenty of hoops to reinstate your license and obtain a valid Florida drivers license.

 - DMV Point Accumulation: